The orbit intersection problem in positive characteristic: Introduction

 for some $m\in \mathbb{N}$, for some $c_j \in \mathbb{Q}$, and some $k_j \in \mathbb{N}_0$. \end{conjecture}

 As of now, Conjecture \ref{con2} is known in the following cases.
 If $X$ is a semiabelian variety defined over finite field and $\Phi$ is an algebraic group endomorphism whose action on the tangent space at the identity is given through a diagonalization matrix (see \cite[Proposition 13.3.0.2]{bgt16}).
 Further, if $X = \mathbb{G}_m^N$ and $Y\subset X$ is a curve (see \cite[Theorem 1.3]{g19}) and if $X = \mathbb{G}_m^N, \;Y\subset X$ be a subvariety of dimension at most equal to $2$ and $\Phi$ is any regular self map (see \cite[Theorem 1.2]{c19}).
 Also, Conjecture \ref{con2} holds for any subvariety $Y\subset \mathbb{G}_m^N$ assuming $\Phi$ is an algebraic group endomorphism with the property that no iterate of it restricts to being a power of the Frobenius on the proper algebraic subgroup $\mathbb{G}_m^N$ (see \cite[Theorem 1.3]{c19}).
 Conjecture \ref{con2} seems to be very difficult.
-To solve in the case of arbitrary subvarieties of $X = \mathbb{G}_m^N$, it leads to difficult questions involving polynomial-exponential equations.
+To solve in case of arbitrary subvarieties of $X = \mathbb{G}_m^N$, it leads to difficult questions involving polynomial-exponential equations.
+Recently Ghioca et al., \cite{goss} obtained a general quantitative result in support of the case of endomorphisms of semiabelian varieties of Conjecture \ref{con2}.

 In this paper, we study Question \ref{que1} in positive characteristic.
-From the following example (see \cite{gn}), one can see that Question \ref{que1} fails for affine maps defined over $\mathbb{F}_p(t)$.
+From the following example (see \cite[p.1267]{gn}), one can see that Question \ref{que1} fails for affine maps defined over $\mathbb{F}_p(t)$.
 Let $\Phi_i : \mathbb{A}^1 \longrightarrow \mathbb{A}^1$ be affine maps defined by $\Phi_1(x) = t(x -1) +1$ and $\Phi_2(x) = (t+1)x$.
 Now it is easy to see $\Phi_1^{n_1} (2)= t^{n_1} +1$ and $\Phi_2^{n_2} (1)= (t+1)^{n_2}$.
 Then the set

-which is not a finite union of arithmetic progressions.
+is not a finite union of arithmetic progressions.
 This example motivate us to consider the orbit intersection problem in positive characteristic.
 In order to state our theorems, we need the following definitions (see \cite{der15}):

 Suppose that $k \geq 1, {\bf c_0}, {\bf c_1}, \ldots, {\bf c_k} \in \mathbb{Q}^m$ with $(q - 1){\bf c_i} \in \mathbb{Z}^m$ for all $i$ , ${\bf c_0} + \cdots+ {\bf c_k}\in \mathbb{Z}^m$.
 Then we define